Tips for Planning a Vegan Wedding Buffet – Part 1

 Start pizza, foccacia and garlic bread – make the dough up to two days in advance and put in the fridge for a slow rise.
 A slow rise also improves the taste and texture of the bread.

-You’ve already made the pastry cases, now make the quiche or tart filling ready to put into the cases and bake off on the day.
+Make the quiche or tart filling ready to put into the cases and bake off on the day.

 Make chillis, curries, lasagne etc.